nicrodriguezval/vc/docs/md/docs/workshops/rendering/zBuffer.md

 + Z-buffer is a great algorithm to represent 3d escenarios in a 2 dimensional array.

 + A lot of improvements have been imlemented in the Z-buffer algorithm since it was created in 1974.

++ This method can be executed quickly even with many polygons, because its easy to calculate the depth of a complete row by calculating the depth of only one pixel of that row.

 # Future work
 + ...